 If you are unsure when your claims time limit ends, just call us at Accident Claims UK and we will be able to help you determine your date of knowledge and therefore determine when your time limit ends.

-Probably one of the things you’d like to know when making a compensation claim, is how much compensation you may receive for your injury if your case is successful.
-Unfortunately though because there are so many variables to each unique case that has an affect on the final settlement amount, we cannot give an exact answer to this question at this stage.
-However, what we can do is show payout amounts for various hearing loss injuries in their varying degrees of severity in accordance with the latest Judicial College Guidelines to at least give you some idea of the amount you may be owed if your case is a success and you win your claim, the amounts are shown in the table below:
+Probably one of the things you’d like to know when making a compensation claim is how much compensation you may receive for your injury if your case is successful.
+Unfortunately though because there are so many variables to each unique case that has an effect on the final settlement amount, we cannot give an exact answer to this question at this stage.
+However, what we can do is show payout amounts for various hearing loss injuries in their varying degrees of severity in accordance with the 16th edition of the Judicial College Guidelines, published in 2022:

 Don’t worry if your particular problem is not listed, just call us at Accident Claims UK and we will be able to tell you if you can claim for hearing loss.

-All compensation claim amounts are made up from a number of components to give the final settlement amount.
+All compensation claim amounts are made up of a number of components to give the final settlement amount.
 These different components include:

 - Medical Expenses – Any medical costs that you have incurred can be reclaimed in the overall compensation amount.
 Medical costs may include treatment costs, prescriptions fees, counselling costs and so on.